Homework at John Madejski Academy is used to deepen understanding and consolidate learning, preparing students for lifelong learning.

 How Much Homework Will Be Set?

-Students are expected to complete a minimum of 40 minutes of homework per night alongside 30 minutes of reading per night.
+Students are expected to complete a minimum of 45 minutes per piece of homework per night.
+Students should actively read throughout the week.

-Students are expected to complete a minimum of 60 minutes of homework per night alongside 30 minutes of reading per night.
+Students are expected to complete a minimum of 60 minutes per piece of homework per night.
 This can be in the form of knowledge organiser work, exam questions, and/or coursework.
+Students should be actively reading throughout the week.

 Students should be expected to complete 5 hours of independent work per subject per week.
 This can be in the form of organiser work, prior reading, exam questions, and/or coursework.